neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 :align: center
 :width: 500px

-Decoder result summary.
-R2 values are reported for all decoders (different colors) for each brain area (top to bottom).
+Decoder result summary. $R^2$ values are reported for all decoders (different colors) for each brain area (top to bottom).
 Error bars represent the mean ± SEM across cross-validation folds.
-Xs represent the R2 values of each cross-validation fold.
-The NB decoder had mean R2 values of 0.26 and 0.36 (below the minimum y-axis value) for the motor and somatosensory cortex datasets, respectively. {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
+Crosses represent the $R^2$ values of each cross-validation fold.
+The NB decoder had mean $R^2$ values of 0.26 and 0.36 (below the minimum y-axis value) for the motor and somatosensory cortex datasets, respectively. {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
 ```

 But if we tried to decode location from another population of neurons somewhere else in the brain, like visual cortex, our results would be much worse, and so we can use decoding accuracy to estimate what information is present in different brain areas.
 However, decoding relies on having a variable or variables of interest to estimate, and sometimes we may not have that: for example, if we’re just recording spontaneous brain activity.

-In that case, one approach would be what we're going to call **ensemble methods**
+In that case, one approach would be what we're going to call **ensemble methods**.

 ## Neural ensembles